ReudyMiguel20/E-Commerce-Lumitech/README.md

 **Administrators:**

-Administrators have specific restrictions:
+They have specific access rights and restrictions, including:

 - Cannot add products to the cart (They cannot make purchases).
-- Access to an admin dashboard for managing Users, Products and Orders, allowing CRUD operations.
+- Access to an admin dashboard for managing Users, Products, and Orders, allowing CRUD operations.

 **Customers:**